Arthur Rimbaud: Schooling and teen years (1861–1871)

 From late October 1870, Rimbaud's behaviour became openly provocative; he drank alcohol, spoke rudely, composed scatological poems, stole books from local shops, and abandoned his characteristically neat appearance by allowing his hair to grow long.

 At the end of February 1871 he ran away again and made his way to Paris, which was now encircled and partially occupied by German troops.
 As can be seen from a letter to Izambard, he browsed in bookshops but set off home on foot after a few days.
 The validity of the claim that Rimbaud returned to the capital after the proclamation of the Paris Commune on March 18, 1871, and that he took part as a guerrilla in the defense of the Commune is uncertain.
 His sympathies for the Commune are, however, reflected in several poems from this period.
 According to Jenny Longuet, he may have briefly met Karl Marx during the days of the Commune.

-On 13 and 15 May 1871, he wrote letters (later called the lettres du voyant by scholars), to Izambard and his friend Paul Demeny respectively, about his method for attaining poetical transcendence or visionary power through a "long, immense and rational derangement of all the senses" (to Demeny).
+On 13 and 15 May 1871, he wrote letters (later called the lettres du voyant by scholars, meaning "letters of the seer"), to Izambard and Paul Demeny respectively, about his method for attaining poetical transcendence or visionary power through a "long, immense and rational derangement of all the senses" (to Demeny).
 "The sufferings are enormous, but one must be strong, be born a poet, and I have recognized myself as a poet" (to Izambard).